SSWConsulting/SSW.Rules.Content/rules/group-managed-service-account-gmsa/rule.md

 ### Install a gMSA on the target server or workstation

-1. Login to the target server | run the PowerShell command to install the Active Directory PowerShell module:\
+1. Log in to the target server | run the PowerShell command to install the Active Directory PowerShell module:\
    `Add-WindowsFeature RSAT-AD-PowerShell`
 2. Run the PowerShell command to install the gMSA on the server:\
    `Install-ADServiceAccount -Identity gMSAAccount1`